SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

         endmodule
         ```

       - Generate for loop: This is mainly for replicating the hardware.

-         ```
+         ```verilog
          genvar i;
          generate
              for(i=0;i<8;i=i+1)